Real1tyy/Prisma-Calendar/docs-site/docs/features/statistics.md

 ## Overview

 The Statistics feature provides comprehensive time tracking visualizations that show how your time is distributed across different event categories.
-Choose from three different views:
+Choose from four different views:

+- **📊 Daily Statistics**: Analyze a single day's time allocation
 - **📅 Weekly Statistics**: Analyze a specific week (Monday-Sunday)
 - **📆 Monthly Statistics**: Review an entire month's time allocation
 - **🌍 All-Time Statistics**: See lifetime totals across all your events